-Dr. Nolan E. Perez, a Valley native who lives and practices medicine in Harlingen, agrees.
+Dr. Nolan E. Perez, BA ’93, a Valley native who lives and practices medicine in Harlingen, agrees.
 “The time is now for those of us who have been fortunate enough to make this journey before,” he says.
 “It is our time to help ensure that future generations of the best and brightest Valley graduates have the opportunity to attend our state’s premier institution.

 “One of the most important features of these scholarships is their renewability.
-So many times, students head off to college with plenty of scholarship support and aid for their first year, but after that there’s little financial assistance to help them finish.
+So many times, students head off to college with plenty of scholarship support and aid for their first year, but there’s little financial assistance to help them finish.
 The RGV Scholars Program creates an opportunity for financial support throughout a student’s educational career at UT.”

 How can you help?